Q: What is a green card?A:

 Q: Who is eligible for a green card?

-Family-Based Petitions: An immigrant visa is always available to a U.S. citizen’s spouse, parents, and unmarried children under the age of 21.
+A: Family-Based Petitions: An immigrant visa is always available to a U.S. citizen’s spouse, parents and unmarried children under the age of 21.
 These relatives do not depend on immigrant visa availability to apply, and there is no backlog or wait for these visas, other than processing delays if the relative is not in the U.S. There are four preference categories for family-sponsored petitions that require an immigrant visa: 1) unmarried adult children of U.S. citizens; 2) spouses and children of LPRs, and unmarried adult children of LPRs; 3) married adult children of U.S. citizens; and 4) siblings of adult U.S. citizens.

 Employment-Based Petitions: Employment-based petitions are allotted by a visa priority system, and not all require an employer to petition on the foreign national’s behalf.
 First preference includes aliens with extraordinary abilities in the sciences, arts, education, business or athletics; outstanding professors and researchers; and certain multinational executives and managers.
 Second preference includes positions that require advanced degrees and persons of exceptional ability in the sciences, arts or business.
 Third preference includes skilled workers, professionals and other qualified workers.
 Fourth preference includes religious workers and other special immigrants.
 Fifth preference includes entrepreneurs making qualifying investments in the U.S.